Wireless Image Retrieval at the Edge: Methods

-Our training strategy, which we will refer to as $T_{1, 2, 3}$ consists of three steps.
-In the first step $T_1$, we attach a single fully-connected layer at the end of the feature encoder that maps $2048$-dimensional feature vectors directly to the class predictions.
-We pre-train the feature encoder for 30 epochs with batch size of 16, using cross-entropy between the class predictions and the ground truth as the loss function.
-In the second step $T_2$, we use the pretrained feature encoder to extract features from all images in the training dataset.
+In order to train our network, the most straightforward strategy would be to perform end-to-end training, taking images from the dataset as an input, and training both the feature encoder and the JSCC autoencoder jointly, in an end-to-end fashion, with cross-entropy loss between the ID predictions and the ground truth (as shown in Fig. 3).
+However, our experimentation in Section IV-F shows that this approach leads to suboptimal performance.
+Alternatively, we propose traininig each component of the network separately at first, and, once the feature encoder and the JSCC autoencoder are pretrained individually, they are combined and trained jointly.
+Therefore, our training strategy, which we refer to as $T_{1, 2, 3}$, consists of three steps: feature encoder pretraining ($T_1$), JSCC autoencoder pretraining ($T_2$), and end-to-end training ($T_3$).
+In the first step, $T_1$, we attach a single fully-connected layer at the end of the feature encoder that maps $2048$-dimensional feature vectors directly to the ID predictions.
+We pretrain the feature encoder for 30 epochs with a batch size of 16, using cross-entropy between the ID predictions and the ground truth as the loss function.
+In the second step, $T_2$, we freeze the pretrained feature encoder, and use it to extract features from all the images in the training dataset.
 We use these features as inputs to the proposed autoencoder network.
-We train the autoencoder using the $L_1$-loss between the feature vectors and the vectors reconstructed by the decoder.
+We train the autoencoder using the $L_1$-loss between the feature vectors and the vectors reconstructed by the JSCC decoder.
 It is trained with SGD for 200 epochs with a learning rate $0.1$, reduced to $0.01$ after 150 epochs, and momentum of $0.9$.
 We apply $L_2$ regularizer to the autoencoder model, weighted by $5\cdot 10^{-4}$.
-Finally, in the third step $T_3$, we train the whole network jointly, the autoencoder and the feature encoder, for 30 epochs, using the cross-entropy loss with a learning rate $0.001$, and for further 10 epochs with a learning rate of $0.0001$, applying the same optimizer and $L_2$ regularization as in the previous two steps.
+Finally, in the third step, $T_3$, we train the whole network jointly, the autoencoder and the feature encoder, for 30 epochs, using the cross-entropy loss with a learning rate $0.001$, and for further 10 epochs with a learning rate of $0.0001$, applying the same optimizer and $L_2$ regularization as in the previous two steps.